 In the mid-1960s, the peak of Italy’s postwar industrialization, the national government funded the construction of a mountain tunnel nearby to serve the expanding railway network.
 Most locals left the hilltop hamlet to work on the tunnel project, and moved to new homes at the bottom of the cliff.
 Others left for manufacturing jobs in the north.
 By the mid-1970s, there was no one left.

 For years, San Severino di Centola was abandoned.
 Vegetation slowly took over: small shrubs engulfing walls, while taller plants emerged in courtyards and rooms, and eventually broke through roofs.
 Parts of the medieval cobbled streets were turned up by gnarly roots.
 Glassless windows and empty doorways started to look more like picture frames for the dramatic scenery.

 Over the past 50 years, ghost towns such as San Severino di Centola have come to define Campania’s rural landscape, as much as the rock formations that dot its rugged valleys.
-In 2015 the municipal government of Centola, which has jurisdiction over San Severino, led the creation of “Campania’s Regional Network of Abandoned Towns” in order to join forces and preserve these unique landscapes.
+In 2015 the municipal government of Centola, which has jurisdiction over San Severino, of “Campania’s Regional Network of Abandoned Towns” in order to join forces and preserve these unique landscapes.
 The organization hopes to attract investments and ideas to maintain the unique atmosphere of moss-covered medieval buildings and their natural surroundings.